The digital era has brought many advantages to us but also some heartbreaking downsides.

 Such affairs often happen because of something that’s missing in your relationship with a current partner.

-If you find out your partner is emotionally cheating on you, you need to talk to them about it, evaluate your relationship and/or seek the help of a counselor.
+If you find out your partner is emotionally cheating on you, you need to talk to them about it, evaluate your relationship, prepare for affair recovery and/or seek the help of a counselor.

 The only way to improve things in your relationship and prevent future destructive behavior is by addressing the underlying issues that were the cause of the infidelity in the first place.